 Time Controls (TC): Will have no penalty free lateness unless otherwise specified.
 Lateness, early arrival or failure to visit within MPL will be penalised.
 Lateness penalties will not exceed the penalty for failing to visit the TC.

-Late arrival (where specified) Early arrival Failure to visit within maximum permitted lateness
+Late arrival (where specified)

+Early arrival

-15 seconds per minute 1 minute per minute 21⁄2 minutes
+15 seconds per minute 1 minute per minute